 No one likes to feel they are the last ones to hear about the company news.

-Employees may even feel excluded from the organization because of poor internal communications.
+Indeed, emails, company intranets or printed magazines are not the best channels to drive employee engagement when your employees are geographically dispersed.
+They may even feel excluded from the organization because of poor internal communications.

 4. 72% of employees don't have a full understanding of the company's strategy

 The lack of understanding of the company’s strategy is a direct consequence of poor employee communications.

 When your employees are not aware of what’s happening in the organization, they can’t really have a comprehensive understanding of your business overall.